Royal Navy: Survey ships

 is a dedicated Antarctica patrol ship that fulfils the nation's mandate to provide support to the British Antarctic Survey (BAS). is an ocean survey vessel and at 13,500 tonnes is one of the largest ships in the Navy.
 As of 2018, the newly commissioned also undertakes survey duties at sea.
-The Royal Fleet Auxiliary plans to introduce two new Multi-Role Ocean Surveillance Ships, in part to protect undersea cables and gas pipelines and partly to compensate for the withdrawal of all ocean-going survey vessels from Royal Navy service.
+The Royal Fleet Auxiliary had planned to introduce two new Multi-Role Ocean Surveillance Ships, in part to protect undersea cables and gas pipelines and partly to compensate for the withdrawal of all ocean-going survey vessels from Royal Navy service.
 The first of these vessels, RFA Proteus, entered service in October 2023.
+However, the 2026 Defence Investment Plan did not indicate that any additional vessels would be acquired.

 Royal Fleet Auxiliary

 The Royal Fleet Auxiliary (RFA) provides support to the Royal Navy at sea in several capacities.
 For fleet replenishment, it deploys one Fleet Solid Support Ship (in reserve as of late 2024) and four fleet tankers.
-The RFA also has one aviation training and casualty reception vessel, RFA Argus, which has operated as a Littoral Strike Ship, though she was laid-up due to her age and unsafe condition as of 2025.

 Three amphibious transport docks are also incorporated within its fleet.
 These are known as the landing ships, of which four were introduced in 2006–2007, but one was sold to the Royal Australian Navy in 2011.
-In November 2006, the First Sea Lord Admiral Sir Jonathon Band described the Royal Fleet Auxiliary vessels as "a major uplift in the Royal Navy's war fighting capability".
+In November 2006, the then First Sea Lord Admiral Sir Jonathon Band described the Royal Fleet Auxiliary vessels as "a major uplift in the Royal Navy's war fighting capability".